vlaskos/NSOperation_Dowloader/README.md

 - (BOOL) isFinished;
 - (BOOL) isExecuting;

-Also, you can run example project "downloader".
+Also, you can run the test project "downloader".

 Developed By
 ------------